rianoc/rianoc.github.io/_posts/2021-08-25-Samsung-Engery.md

 date:   2021-08-25 22:00:00
 ---

-I wanted to get some smartplugs with built in energy monitoring, specifically Zigbee models.
+I wanted to get some smart plugs with built in energy monitoring, specifically Zigbee models.
 There are not many but the Samsung SmartThings models are suitable and [supported](https://www.zigbee2mqtt.io/devices/GP-WOU019BBDWG.html) by Zigbee2MQTT.

 They connect immediately to my Sonoff CC2531 [dongle](https://itead.cc/product/cc2531-usb-dongle/) and appeared in Home Assistant.

-As it happened they arrived just after Home Assistant had released their [Energy Managment](https://www.home-assistant.io/blog/2021/08/04/home-energy-management/) system.
+As it happened they arrived just after Home Assistant had released their [Energy Management](https://www.home-assistant.io/blog/2021/08/04/home-energy-management/) system.
 When I tried to add them to the energy dashboard nothing was listed apart from a vague error "`No matching statistics found`" and a link to [documentation](https://developers.home-assistant.io/docs/core/entity/sensor/#long-term-statistics).
 The documentation was also not so clear to me.
 Eventually I saw some forum threads and was able to piece together what was needed.

 I edited `configuration.yaml` with the following entries: